B. R. Ambedkar: Death

 Since 1948, Ambedkar had diabetes.
 He remained in bed from June to October in 1954 due to medication side-effects and poor eyesight.
 His health worsened during 1955.
 Three days after completing his final manuscript The Buddha and His Dhamma, Ambedkar died in his sleep on 6 December 1956 at his home in Delhi.

 A Buddhist cremation was organised at Dadar Chowpatty beach on 7 December, attended by half a million grieving people.
+No ministers attended his funeral.
 A conversion program was organised on 16 December 1956, so that cremation attendees were also converted to Buddhism at the same place.

 Ambedkar was survived by his second wife Savita Ambedkar (known as Maisaheb Ambedkar), who died in 2003, and his son Yashwant Ambedkar (known as Bhaiyasaheb Ambedkar), who died in 1977.
 Savita and Yashwant carried on the socio-religious movement started by B. R. Ambedkar.
 Yashwant served as the 2nd President of the Buddhist Society of India (1957–1977) and a member of the Maharashtra Legislative Council (1960–1966).
 Ambedkar's elder grandson, Prakash Yashwant Ambedkar, is the chief-adviser of the Buddhist Society of India, leads the Vanchit Bahujan Aghadi and has served in both houses of the Indian Parliament.
 Ambedkar's younger grandson, Anandraj Ambedkar leads the Republican Sena (tran: The "Republican Army").

 A number of unfinished typescripts and handwritten drafts were found among Ambedkar's notes and papers and gradually made available.
 Among these were Waiting for a Visa, which probably dates from 1935 to 1936 and is an autobiographical work, and the Untouchables, or the Children of India's Ghetto, which refers to the census of 1951.

 A memorial for Ambedkar was established in his Delhi house at 26 Alipur Road.
 His birthdate known as Ambedkar Jayanti or Bhim Jayanti is observed as a public holiday in many Indian states.
 He was posthumously awarded India's highest civilian honour, the Bharat Ratna, in 1990.

 On the anniversary of his birth and death, and on Dhamma Chakra Pravartan Din (14 October) at Nagpur, at least half a million people gather to pay homage to him at his memorial in Mumbai.
 Thousands of bookshops are set up, and books are sold.
 His message to his followers was "educate, agitate, organise!"